Skip to Content

 Usually, that would take the form of some simple garlic bread.

-Although if I’m also rather partial to serving it with a little warmed focaccia or ciabatta to mop up any sauce left on the plate!
+Although I'm also rather partial to serving it with a little warmed focaccia or ciabatta to mop up any sauce left on the plate!

 Close up tinned salmon pasta with creme fraiche, cornichons and fresh dill.